 Select Files and Folders on Surface

-Open File Explorer and navigate to the drive or folder containing the items you want to copy or move to or to your tablet.
+Open File Explorer and navigate to the drive or folder containing the items you want to copy or move to your tablet.

 Open File Explorer with a tap of its icon (shown in the margin) on the taskbar — that strip running along the desktop’s bottom edge.
 When File Explorer appears, examine the Navigation pane along its left edge: It lists all of your Surface’s storage areas.